 Fair, balanced, and objective reporting

-- The piece (article or video) has to be balanced and fair in terms of representing different sides of an argument prior to offering a suggestion for potential solution.
+The submission (article or video) has to be balanced and fair in terms of representing different sides of an argument prior to offering a suggestion of potential solution.

-- The photograph or video is a fair representation, and the subject or audience has not been manipulated.
-Editorial alternations to photos or video (including but not limited to colour, contrast, definition, shadows, highlights, cropping, levelling, etc.) are permissible, as long as these alternations do NOT alter the reality of the subject or object of the photo/video.
+The photograph or video is a fair representation of reality, and the subject or object has not been manipulated.
+Editorial alternations to photos or videos (including but not limited to colour, contrast, definition, shadows, highlights, cropping, leveling, etc.) are permissible, as long as these alternations do NOT alter the reality of the subject or object of the photo/video.